mbrudas/market-sales-dashboard/README.md

 - **Member** customers generate slightly higher tickets → useful for loyalty.
 - Categories such as **Food & Beverages** and **Electronic Accessories** stand out in revenue and volume.
 - The analysis allows **promotions, stock, and campaigns to be adjusted** according to actual behavior.

+## ℹ️ Notes

+This project was created as a personal initiative to reinforce my technical skills in real-world data workflows.
+I executed the entire process from raw data to visual insights, including cleansing, modeling, and dashboard design.

+I'm sharing it publicly to demonstrate my capabilities as a data analyst and my commitment to continuous learning.